TriadmanInit1/Simply-Carter/README.md

 Sanware MIT License included in the repo! \
 Carter is created by Huw Prosser at CarterLabs! https://www.carterlabs.ai/

-Project maintained by TheMechanic57 at Sanware Developments.
+Project maintained by Cipher at Sanware Technologies

-Jack Franklin